cmagapu/690U-Project/README.md

    * **Functional categories**: COG/KOG
 4. Submit and, when finished, download the “annotations” TSV into **data/eggnog\_out/** (e.g. `MM_4125ylpq.emapper.annotations.tsv`)., which is then used to create a df that merges with pairs_df in the notebook

-## 2. Promoter/terminator Motifs (MEME/FIMO on generated intergenic_regions.fasta)
+## Promoter/terminator Motifs (MEME/FIMO on generated intergenic_regions.fasta)

-We generate a fasta for intergenic region sequences < br / >
+We generate a fasta for intergenic region sequences
 We use the Docker image `memesuite/memesuite:latest`:

 ```bash